 As parents and teachers, we often wonder if our children are on track for reading.
-It is a common belief that once a child has learned letter names and their corresponding sounds that he must be ready to learn to read.
+It is a common belief that once a child has learned letter names and their corresponding sounds they must be ready to learn to read.
 This can be true, but not always.
-There are many, many more signs we can refer to when trying to determine if our child is ready to read.
+There are many more signs we can refer to when trying to determine if our child is ready to read.
 Check out these 14 things you should know about reading readiness!

 Let me start by sharing that reading readiness isn’t just about literacy skills.
-Reading readiness actually covers a set of competencies that are often forgotten about when considering if reading should be the next step of instruction.
+Reading readiness actually covers a set of competencies.
+These are often forgotten about when considering if reading should be the next step of instruction.

 - Social Development – Social development is important to reading because children need to know how to take turns, cooperate, and develop self-control before learning to read.
 This is because a large part of reading instruction involves activities and short discussions where a child needs to have such skills.